Implementing your own design

 For-loops

-Iterating code can be done using for
+Iterating code can be done using for loop blocks.

 For loops can iterate over arrays, hashes, and ranges of integers.